 - A. Establish a policy for all surplus land disposals that ensures non-profit, Indigenous, and cooperative housing providers are prioritized for receiving surplus land for the purpose of creating social housing. - B. Implement the 5 pillars of the Right to Housing coalition's Social Housing Action Plan: - a.
-Increase the social housing supply owned by public, non-profit, co-op, and Indigenous housing sectors by 1,000 net new rent-geared-to-income units annually for at least 10 years. - b.
+Increase the social housing supply owned by public, non-profit, co-op, and Indigenous housing sectors by 10,000 net new rent-geared-to-income units by 2034.

+- b.
 Protect existing social housing to ensure there is no loss of social housing due to disrepair, lack of subsidies or the sale of properties.
-Investments of at least \$150M annually over 10 years are needed to bring existing social housing units to standard. - c.
-Increase and stabilize funding to ensure all social housing tenants have access to housing support workers with a minimum ratio of 1 support worker per 100 units. - d.
+An investment of at least \$1.5B needed by 2034 to bring existing social housing units to standard. - c.
+Increase and stabilize funding to ensure all social housing tenants have access to highly trained addictions, mental health and primary care professionals as well as community support workers. - d.
 Enhance security of tenure by limiting exemptions to rent regulations, limiting above-guideline rent increases, disallowing rent discounts, enhancing compensation for no-fault evictions, and ensuring evictions occur as a last resort. - e.
-Support and partner with social enterprises to provide people facing barriers to employment with training and employment in the construction and maintenance of social housing. - C. Reinstitute the Tax Increment Financing Program and Rental Construction Tax Credit to support community housing development that meets the affordability, sustainability, and accessibility criteria of National Housing Strategy funding programs. - D. Continue to make Rent Assist available to low-income Manitobans on and off of EIA at an equal rate, regardless of age or ability status (Including those on the Manitoba Supports Program), and provide it at a rate of 80% of Median Market Rent and 25% of the recipient's income going towards rent.
+Support and partner with social enterprises to provide people facing barriers to employment with training and employment in the construction and maintenance of social housing. - C. Reinstitute the Tax Increment Financing Program and Rental Construction Tax Credit to support community housing development that meets the affordability, sustainability, and accessibility criteria of National Housing Strategy funding programs. - D. Reinstate funding for the Canada Manitoba Housing Benefit in order to reopen intakes. - E. Continue to make Rent Assist available to low-income Manitobans on and off of EIA at an equal rate, regardless of age or ability status (Including those on the Manitoba Supports Program), and provide it at a rate of 80% of Median Market Rent and 25% of the recipient's income going towards rent.
 Rent assist is also available for people on income support (permanent disability).
-As well, continue to explore ways to make Rent Assist more accessible.
+As well, continue to explore ways to make Rent Assist more accessible. - F. Develop a Capacity Program/Fund that non-profit housing organizations can easily access to help increase their capacity to develop new housing and increase their portfolios as community needs arise in order to ensure that communities in most need of housing have improved access to housing funding.

-- E. Develop a Capacity Program/Fund that non-profit housing organizations can easily access to help increase their capacity to develop new housing and increase their portfolios as community needs arise in order to ensure that communities in most need of housing have improved access to housing funding. - F. Examine ways to discourage properties being left vacant.
-This might include using tools such as a speculation and vacancy tax on buildings that are left vacant for more than one year. - G. Implement and fund an integrated design process that involves a variety of stakeholders when constructing new and renovating existing social housing to ensure universal design accessibility for all Manitobans.
-Stakeholders should be consulted at various stages of the design and construction process to build it right the first time, saving on materials and dollars in the future. - H. Ensure all new housing be high performance buildings, which may require exceeding current energy efficiency code standards, and that energy efficiency measures are implemented during significant renovations.
+- G. Examine ways to discourage properties being left vacant.
+This might include using tools such as a speculation and vacancy tax on buildings that are left vacant for more than one year. - H. Implement and fund an integrated design process that involves a variety of stakeholders when constructing new and renovating existing social housing to ensure universal design accessibility for all Manitobans.
+Stakeholders should be consulted at various stages of the design and construction process to build it right the first time, saving on materials and dollars in the future. - I. Ensure all new housing be high performance buildings, which may require exceeding current energy efficiency code standards, and that energy efficiency measures are implemented during significant renovations.
 This will help save residents and building managers money on their energy bills and help to meet provincial GHG targets.
+3